taxjarsam/taxjar-developers/source/integrations/sales-tax-reporting.md

 ## API Guidelines

+* Import order transactions after they've been shipped and paid/invoiced.

 * We recommend only importing US-based transactions for merchants.
-At this time, our reporting app only supports US state reports.
+At this time, our reporting app only supports US sales tax reports.

 * Additionally, only import USD currency transactions.

+---

+## Branding Guidelines

+* Use "Transaction Sync" when referring to real-time importing of order and refund transactions into TaxJar.

+* If you support importing older transactions within a date range, use the term "backfill" in headlines and action buttons such as "Backfill Transactions".

+---

+## Testing Guidelines

+* Use a separate TaxJar account for testing transactions.

+* Write integration tests between your platform and SmartCalcs integration to ensure your transaction import process properly handles order and refund transactions.
+[Review a checklist of scenarios to test.](/integrations/testing/)

+* Consider using HTTP response fixtures instead of making an API request for each test.
+Mocking and stubbing libraries may assist with capturing SmartCalcs responses for ongoing use.
+If a transaction already exists in TaxJar, you'll receive an error if you attempt to re-create it using a `POST` request.

 ---